Kamogawa Sea World

-Kamogawa Sea World is a large scale comprehensive marine leisure center/museum equivalent facility located between the Tojo coast and the national highway No. 128 in Kamogawa city, Chiba Prefecture, Japan.
+Kamogawa Sea World is a large scale comprehensive marine leisure center/museum equivalent facility located between the Tojo coast and Japan National Route 128 in Kamogawa city, Chiba Prefecture, Japan.
 It is not affiliated with SeaWorld in any way and is operated by Granvista Hotels & Resorts Co., Ltd. It is a public aquarium and is also a member of the Japanese Association of Zoos and Aquariums (JAZA).
 In 2021, the park celebrated the 50th anniversary of its opening.
 The aquarium is accredited as a Museum-equivalent facilities by the Museum Act from Ministry of Education, Culture, Sports, Science and Technology.

 History

 Kamogawa Sea World was the first aquarium in Japan to start breeding killer whales.

 Since October 1970, Kamogawa Sea World has had two Amazon river dolphins named Poco (male) and Deco (female) on public display, and after their deaths, plastic specimens are made and displayed.

 In October 1970, Yasushi Tourism Corporation launched a business.
 The park focused on marine animal exhibitions such as dolphins and sea lions, with breeding and training programs for orcas.
 There are now performances by marine animals other than killer whales.
 There are three different zones: the Eco Aquaroam, Tropical Island, and Rocky world, which contains most of the sea creatures, with about 11,000 on display.

 By the opening of Sea World, resort hotels such as "Kamogawa Grand Tower" and ryokan / recreation facilities were built in the Kamogawa area, which was a sightseeing area until then, south Boso was transformed into a resort for a whole year.
 In addition, the hotel "Kamogawa Sea World Hotel" managed directly inside Sea World premises, was founded in 1971.

 Since Yasu Tourism was absorbed and merged into Mitsui Kohmura (former North Coast Tourism, now Gran Vista) in 1986, it became the main facility of the company.
 In 1987, a new establishment of the Ocean Stadium which can accommodate about 2,000 people exclusively for orca performance, Eco Equalome which renewed indoor aquarium panolium in December 1996, Rocky World and Seika Performance only for July 1998 "The Rocky Stadium (about 1,000 people)" has been established, July 2001 has expanded the exhibition facilities, the tropical island to display the fishes in the South Pacific and the sea turtle beach new construction.

 As a countermeasure for COVID-19, the number of visitors was restricted from July 23 to August 30, 2020.